pkp/pkp-docs/gdpr/en/what-policies.md

 ### OJS/OMP 3

-These applications currently provide a means to add a consent checkbox item to user registration by clicking a checkbox  "Yes, I agree to have my data collected and stored according to the privacy statement."

 You may also want to add a consent statement to your Author Submission Checklist, in Settings > Workflow > Submission > Submission Preparation Checklist.

 ## 2. Privacy Policy